 Foundation and Advanced Program: a complete Teacher Training

 This Advance Program integrates seamlessly with the Foundation Program and together they form a complete Mindfulness Teacher Training.
-Therefore, we recommend to plan both modules as one.
-However, of course it is possible to start with the Foundation Program and decide later upon continuation of your teacher training.

 The course is characterized by an emphasis on inquiry (dialogue with the group); on a continuing to develop more mindfulness in your personal domain (embodiment); by the body-oriented aspects of mindfulness (such as mindful yoga) and focus on the new trainings apart from the original MBSR, the so-called Mindfulness-Based Applications (MBA’s).
 Thus, the Advanced Program is completing your training, encompassing all elements of teacher competencies.

 After this course, you are prepared to offer mindfulness training to groups with different backgrounds.
 You have knowledge of the evidence-based results, conditions and setting criteria of mindfulness trainings.
 You can readily switch between change-oriented and an acceptance-oriented approach with your clients.
 You have a solid foundation of mindfulness for your life and work.